George Stinney: Alternate suspect

-Since Stinney's exoneration, George Burke Jr., the son of a wealthy white businessman, George Burke Sr., has been the subject of speculation as a possible suspect for the murders.
-Burke Jr. died in 1947, aged 26.
+Since Stinney's exoneration, George Washington Burke Jr. (1917–1947) the son of a wealthy white businessman, George Burke Sr., has been the subject of speculation as a possible suspect for the murders.
+George Burke Jr. died two to three years after the murders of the two girls, in 1947, at age 29.
 Stinney's mother had worked for the Burke family for a brief period.
-Stinney's sister recalled that her mother had once come home saying that Burke Sr. had made advances to her, and their father had told their mother to no longer go back.
+Stinney's sister recalled that her mother had once come home saying that Burke Sr. had made advances to her, and their father had warned their mother to no longer go back.
 Stinney's sister claimed to have heard that the Burke boys had framed Stinney because "[their] mother didn't want to give it up."
 Burke Sr. conducted an initial search for the girls and was the owner of the territory behind Greenhill Baptist Church where the girls' bodies were found.
 He was also the foreman of the grand jury that indicted Stinney, and has been accused of helping steer the blame off of his son and onto Stinney.
-Two elderly woman in Alcolu recalled that Burke Jr. was known as a womanizer and for committing theft and getting away with it.
+Two elderly women in Alcolu recalled that Burke Jr. was known as a womanizer and for committing theft and getting away with it.

-According to Sonya Eaddy-Williamson, a white Alcolu resident investigating the case who became close to Stinney's sisters, George Burke Jr.'s son, Wayne Burke had told her that his grandmother had told him that his father had picked the girls up in his lumber truck by his grandmother’s house on the day of the girls' murders.
-In 2017, Wayne Burke denied saying this and said he remained convinced of Stinney’s guilt.
+Sonya Eaddy-Williamson, a white Alcolu resident who grew close to Stinney's sisters, investigated the case.
+According to her, George Burke Jr.'s son, Wayne Burke, told her that his grandmother had told him that his father had picked the girls up in his lumber truck by his grandmother's house on the day of the girls' murders.
+In 2017, Wayne Burke denied saying this and said he remained convinced of Stinney's guilt.
 Stinney's sister had previously recalled that after the two girls had asked about maypop flowers, a lumber truck drove down the road.
-Lawyers for the Stinney family have stated that there had been rumors of a deathbed confession to the murders by a member of a prominent white family, however, this has never been proven.
+Lawyers for the Stinney family have stated that there had been rumors of a deathbed confession to the murders by a member of a prominent white family; however, this has never been proven.

 Legacy

-George Stinney's case has been frequently referred to in debate over the use of the death penalty in the United States, especially in arguments against the death penalty, due to common belief that Stinney was innocent and wrongfully executed.
+George Stinney's case has been frequently referred to in debate over the use of the death penalty in the United States, especially in arguments against the death penalty, due to Stinney having been innocent and wrongfully executed.

-In January 2022, South Carolina state representative Cezar McKnight introduced a bill named after Stinney, titled the George Stinney Fund, which would make the state of South Carolina pay $10 million to the families of the wrongfully executed if their conviction is posthumously overturned.
+In January 2022, South Carolina state representative Cezar McKnight introduced a bill named after Stinney, the George Stinney Fund, which would make the state of South Carolina pay $10 million to the families of the wrongfully executed if their conviction is posthumously overturned.